A Guide to Winterising a Caravan - The Camping and Caravanning Club

 It’s up to you where you choose to store your caravan, but generally the choice boils down to outside your home or at some kind of remote storage compound – a campsite, specialist storage site, local farm or similar.

 Caravans are of course designed for use outside, but it’s not ideal for them to sit around in one place for long periods.
 Shelter can be great, but it’s not a good idea to be directly under a tree.
 Leaves, branches, bird droppings… indeed anything that could drop out of the sky is a potential cause of damage to your caravan.
-There are a few sites that offer undercover storage, but these are rare.
+There are sites that offer undercover storage, but these are rare.
 Before signing up, visit the site and check out how and where the caravan will be stored.

 The plots on some sites can be rather close, limiting the use of your towcar and requiring a good deal of manoeuvring to get in place.
 This can be reasonable if the surfacing is hard, but if the surface is loose gravel or grass, without a motor mover you may find parking hard work.
 Also check out the written conditions and facilities – some sites will park up the caravans for you, some may have restricted access times, some may have battery charging and cleaning facilities available.
 Ask if the site has a vermin-control programme in place – infestation with mice can ruin a caravan and such damage is excluded from the majority of insurance policies.
 Having decided where to store your caravan over winter, be sure to advise your insurer.

-Looking after your bodywork
+Looking after the bodywork

 Preparing the exterior of your caravan prior to winter will certainly pay dividends the following spring.
 Irrespective of whether you intend to use a cover or overwintering wax coating to help protect your ‘van, a thorough cleaning is essential.
 Thorough cleaning of the body also provides the opportunity to inspect the bodywork for any kind of damage as the winter season is a good time to get it fixed when workshops are less busy.